ONSgeo/geospatial-training/_docs/practical_geog_and_stats.md

 ![A map showing the British National Grid 10km cells overlaid on the outline of the UK.](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/awareness_of_geog_and_stats/bng.png?raw=true)

 ### Some common CRSs
-The variables which define CRSs are complex and it's easy to make mistakes with them.
-So, CRSs have an EPSG code assigned to them which makes identifying them easier.
+The variables which define CRSs are complex and it's easy to make mistakes with them therefore CRSs have an EPSG code assigned to them which makes identifying them easier.
 You can use this EPSG code in all GIS software and coding languages to search and define the CRS you want to use.

+EPSG codes are standardised numeric identifiers for CRSs.
+You can think of them as shorthand references that allow software and people to quickly specify which coordinate system they’re using.

 These are some of the most common CRSs you will come across and their EPSG codes.